How To Create And Use WPEngine Staging Environment (Complete Guide)

 How To Create A Staging Site On WPEngine

-Step 1: Log into your WP Engine Hosting Account.
+Log into your WP Engine Hosting Account.
 On the dashboard, go to Sites and select your website.

 TIP: While naming your WP Engine staging site, you can use the name only once.
 You cannot reuse names even after you’ve deleted the staging site from your dashboard.
 If you name your staging site abc.wpengine.com, you can never use abc.wpengine.com again as your WP Engine staging URL.

-Step 3: To access your staging site, go back to Sites on your dashboard.
+To access your staging site, go back to Sites on your dashboard.
 Your staging site will appear here with an icon STG next to its name.

-Step 4: By clicking on this site, you’ll be directed to a dashboard where you can access your wp-admin page.
+By clicking on this site, you’ll be directed to a dashboard where you can access your wp-admin page.

-You can use your WP Engine staging site the same way you would use your live website.
+You can use your WP Engine staging site the same way you would use your live site.
 Once you’re happy with the changes you made, visit your homepage, cart and checkout pages, your blog, and any other important pages on the staging site to make sure everything is working fine.

-To make the changes on your live site, you don’t have to go back to your live environment and recreate the changes.
+To make the changes on your live site, you don’t have to go back to your live site and recreate the changes.
 This would lead to confusion and be an unnecessary waste of time.

-Instead, you can automate the process by pushing staging to production the changes you made to your live site.
+Instead, you can automate the process by pushing from staging to production the changes you made to your live site.
 Let’s look at how you can do this on WP Engine.

-How To Move WPEngine Staging To Live
+How To Push WP Engine Staging To Live (or Production)

-Step 2: Select your staging site to access the staging dashboard.
+Select your staging site to access the staging dashboard.

 PRO TIP: You need to create a fresh staging site every time you want to use one.
 It’s not possible to continue using the same staging site each time.
 Say, you stage a site and push the changes on Monday.
 Then, you publish a few blogs and install a new plugin through the week.
 On Friday, if you want to use a staging site, you have to create a new one to ensure both the environments are an exact match.
 If not, changes will reflect differently on your staging site and your live site.

-Deleting A Staging Site On WPEngine
+Deleting A WPEngine Staging Environment

 - When you create the staging site, WP Engine stores it on your same server where your live site is stored.
 Your server has to shoulder the burden of two WordPress websites now.
 This will affect your live website’s speed and performance.
 To free up server resources and optimize your site, we suggest deleting unnecessary elements like your staging site once you’re done with it.